khriztianmoreno/blog.khriztianmoreno.dev/src/content/posts/en/tech-stack-2025.md

 }
 ```

-- Simplified Querying: Prisma provides a fluent and intuitive query builder API, making it easy to write complex database queries with minimal effort.
+- **Simplified Querying:** Prisma provides a fluent and intuitive query builder API, making it easy to write complex database queries with minimal effort.
-- Migrations: Prisma Migrate simplifies database schema changes with an easy-to-use migration system, allowing you to safely evolve your database over time.
+- **Migrations:** Prisma Migrate simplifies database schema changes with an easy-to-use migration system, allowing you to safely evolve your database over time.

-#### Benefits of Using Prisma:
+#### Benefits of Using Prisma

-- Increased Productivity: Prisma significantly improves developer productivity by automating repetitive tasks, such as generating SQL queries and managing database schema changes.
+- **Increased Productivity:** Prisma significantly improves developer productivity by automating repetitive tasks, such as generating SQL queries and managing database schema changes.
-- Improved Code Quality: Type safety, generated types, and a focus on best practices contribute to higher code quality and fewer bugs.
+- **Improved Code Quality:** Type safety, generated types, and a focus on best practices contribute to higher code quality and fewer bugs.
-- Enhanced Maintainability: Prisma's declarative approach and clear schema definitions make it easier to understand and maintain your database interactions over time.
+- **Enhanced Maintainability:** Prisma's declarative approach and clear schema definitions make it easier to understand and maintain your database interactions over time.
-- Strong Community and Ecosystem: Prisma has a large and active community, providing access to extensive documentation, tutorials, and support resources.
+- **Strong Community and Ecosystem:** Prisma has a large and active community, providing access to extensive documentation, tutorials, and support resources.

 While newer ORMs like Drizzle offer promising features, Prisma's stability, mature ecosystem, and strong focus on developer experience make it my go-to choice for most projects.